katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_prompts.rst

 - *bsd_nthash* - FreeBSD's MCF-compatible nthash encoding

 The only parameters accepted are 'salt' or 'salt_size'.
 You can use your own salt by defining 'salt', or have one generated automatically using 'salt_size'.
-By default Ansible generates a salt of size 8.
+By default Assible generates a salt of size 8.

 .. versionadded:: 2.7

-If you do not have Passlib installed, Ansible uses the `crypt <https://docs.python.org/2/library/crypt.html>`_ library as a fallback.
-Ansible supports at most four crypt schemes, depending on your platform at most the following crypt schemes are supported:
+If you do not have Passlib installed, Assible uses the `crypt <https://docs.python.org/2/library/crypt.html>`_ library as a fallback.
+Assible supports at most four crypt schemes, depending on your platform at most the following crypt schemes are supported:

 - *bcrypt* - BCrypt
 - *md5_crypt* - MD5 Crypt